psychemedia/storytelling-notes/welsh_gypsy_folk_tales.md

 The canopy with iron spikes, which automatically descends- upon the sleeper, has possibly an ungenuine appearance.
 But the incident of the escape from murder in bed is sound tradition, though it is misplaced and belongs properly to the part of the story which comes before the flight.
 Compare, for example, Cosquin, C. L., ii. p.
 10, where Jean sleeps, not in the bed which the devil suggests, but in another.
 'Pendant toute la nuit, le diable ne cessa de secouer et d'agiter dans tous les sens le lit dans lequel il pensait que le jeune homme s'4tait couch4,' and was very much surprised to find him alive in the morning.
 Where the introduction takes the stepmother form, the change of beds and the consequent killing of its own child by the ogre is a frequent incident (see examples in B. and P., i. p.
 499).

 Finally, for comparison with the familiar black pudding of our storyteller, mention may be made of the admirable specimen of the nonsense conclusion with which Grimm, No. 70a, Das Okerlo, ends.
-'Wast thou also at the wedding ?
+'Wast thou also at the wedding?
 Yes, indeed, I was there.
 My headgear was of butter, but I came into the sun and it was melted off me.
 My coat was of gossamer, but I came through thorns and they tore it off me.
 My slippers were of glass, but I trod on a stone and they broke in pieces.'
 W. R. H.]

 ---
 https://archive.org/details/journalgypsylore3rdsv3-1924/page/n124/mode/1up